Yatichapat/CookingGame/README.md

 ```

 ## About the Gameplay
+### This game only pressing the enter key and e key
 - ingredients are contained in fridge.
 Press e to open the fridge and add ingredients to the cooking pan by pressing the
   enter key
 - Press the enter key near the pan to start cooking